hello@mejocare.com

 corneal transplant cost in india

-A corneal transplant can restore vision for someone with a damaged cornea and relieve pain and other symptoms of cornea diseases.
+A corneal transplant can restore vision for someone with a damaged cornea and relieve pain and other symptoms of corneal diseases.

 Here are the conditions that can be treated with a corneal transplant: